-(i) Affiliated members: Brock tenured and tenure-track faculty members, Emeritus Professors, and professional librarians who have successfully applied for affiliation to the SJRI.
+- Affiliated Members: Brock tenured and tenure-track faculty members, Emeritus Professors, professional librarians, LTAs and ILTAs who have successfully applied for affiliation to the SJRI.
 Affiliated members are encouraged to participate in the governance of the SJRI.

-(iii) Participating members: Students, stipend instructors, LTAs, activists, artists, community members and people from other universities who wish to have a relationship with the SJRI.
+- Participating Members: Students, stipend instructors, activists, artists, community members and people from other universities who wish to have a relationship with the SJRI.
 Participating members do not have a right to vote or stand for office.

-(i) Affiliated members: Affiliated members are encouraged to participate in the governance of the SJRI and are also eligible to be Principal Investigators in applications for funding from the SJRI.
-Affiliated members each have a vote at annual general meetings and are eligible to put their names forward for the Faculty Steering Committee (FSC).
-Through annual general meetings, Affiliated members are responsible for voting on Affiliated membership, voting on the Directorship and membership in the FSC, as well as any changes to governance.
+- Affiliated Members are encouraged to participate in the governance of the SJRI and are also eligible to be Principal Investigators in applications for funding from the SJRI.
+Affiliated members each have a vote at semi-annual general meetings and are eligible to put their names forward for the FSC.
+Through semi-annual general meetings, Affiliated members are responsible for voting on Affiliated membership, voting on the Directorship and membership in the FSC, as well as any changes to governance.

-(iii) Participating members: Participating members have a less formal relationship to the SJRI and limited rights and responsibilities.
+- Participating Members have a less formal relationship to the SJRI and limited rights and responsibilities.
 Participating members may not be the Principal Investigators applying for funding from the SJRI.
 Participating members may be involved in organizing SJRI events but may not be part of the FSC.
 Tenured and tenure track faculty and professional librarians at Brock are normally expected to seek Affiliated membership.

 All members are expected to share a commitment to social justice and transdisciplinary scholarship.

-(i) Affiliated members: Affiliated membership is made up of social justice- oriented tenured and tenure-track Brock faculty members and professional librarians.
-Affiliated members will be required to apply for re-affiliation with the SJRI every five years.
+- Affiliated members: Affiliated membership is normally made up of tenured and tenure-track Brock faculty members, professional librarians and LTAS/ILTAS.
+Affiliated members will be required re-affirm their affiliation with the SJRI every five years.
 The process for becoming a member of the SJRI is as follows:

 - Applicants must submit to the Director a CV and a one-to-two page statement of intent outlining the relevance of their research to social justice and their planned contribution to SJRI.
-A sub-committee of the FSC will review all applications and recommend affiliation or not.
-Taking recommendation from the sub-committee, the FSC will also vote to recommend affiliation or not.
-Final voting on membership will take place by all Affiliated members at a annual general meeting.
+The FSC will review all applications and recommend affiliation or not and then vote to recommend affiliation or not.
+Final voting on membership will take place by Affiliated members at a semi-annual general meeting.
 Members of the SJRI may resign their membership through a letter of resignation to the Director.

 - The nomination will be voted on by the FSC.